Laura Plantation: Br'er Rabbit connection

-After inheriting the plantation, Laura Locoul Gore became its fourth mistress.
-She ran the plantation as a sugar cane business until 1891, when she sold it to Aubert Florian Waguespack.
-The Waguespack family ran, resided on, and lived at the plantation for nearly another century, until 1984.

-The Brer Rabbit and Br'er Fox tales recounted in Louisiana and the South are variations on traditional stories that originated in Senegal and were brought by enslaved Senegalese to America around the 1720s as part of their culture.
+The Br'er Rabbit and Br'er Fox tales recounted in Louisiana and the South are variations on traditional stories that originated in Senegal and were brought by enslaved Senegalese to America around the 1720s as part of their culture.
 According to the plantation's history, Alcée Fortier, a neighbor of the family and student of folklore, visited there in the 1870s to listen to the freedmen.
 He collected the stories, which freedmen told their children in the Louisiana Creole language that had developed since colonial times.
 It was a creole language based in French and absorbing African languages.
 These stories were about Compair Lapin and Compair Bouki (the clever rabbit and stupid fool), in which the rabbit plays a traditional trickster role.
 Twenty-five years later in 1894, Fortier published stories which he had collected and translated in the edition Louisiana Folk Tales: In French Dialect and English Translation.
 Fortier may have collected some of the tales at Laura Plantation and his own family's plantation.

 In the late 20th century, Laura Plantation's association with Fortier's Br'er Rabbit tales drew the attention of preservationist Norman Marmillion.
 He created a for-profit company to attract enough investors to embark on a ten-year plan of restoration of the plantation.
 Some investors are descendants of former owners.